 Intern Insight: It Takes Two

-As they study for their Master of Architecture degrees, Yeisy Batista Perez and Angela Madrigal applied their classroom skills outside of the college’s walls when they interned with Manhattan-based architecture firm Kohn Pederson Fox (KPF).
+As they study for their Master of Architecture degrees, Yeisy Batista Perez and Angela Madrigal applied their classroom skills outside of the college’s walls when they interned with Manhattan-based architecture firm Kohn Pedersen Fox (KPF).

 From November 2024 through March 2025, Batista and Madrigal shadowed architects, gaining insight into real-world architectural practices, professional workflows, and design-thinking processes.
 As their internship began, the two were eager to see how design concepts are applied in practice and how technologies shape contemporary architecture.
 Their time at KPF fulfilled these desires tenfold.